smarthomeNG/plugins/slack/README.md

 For most users a single instance would be sufficient.
-If you want to send notifications to more than one Slack workspace or if you want to use more than one incoming webhook / authentication token, you need to generate a webhook / token in every Slack workspace.
+If you want to go beyond that and want to send notifications to more than one Slack workspace or if you want to use more than one incoming webhook / authentication token, you need to generate a webhook / token in every Slack workspace.
 For each of them you'll need to configure a instace of this plugn in etc/plugin.yaml with different instance names as shown in multi instance example configuration above.
 Sending notifications in multi instance example:
 ```python